-When it opened in January, this rustic-luxe, six-villa inn became as a much-welcome addition to Aruba’s otherwise mega-resort scene.
+When it opened in January, this rustic-luxe, seven-villa inn became as a much-welcome addition to Aruba’s otherwise mega-resort scene.
 Hidden away in the fishermen’s neighborhood of Savaneta, you’ll find the island’s only overwater bungalows, each tastefully in rich mahogany furniture, gauzy white linens, and Afro-Caribbean art.
 If you manage to pull away from your posh hut (the outdoor showers, plush beds, and ocean-facing adirondack chairs make it tough), there are plenty of sexy little nooks where you can continue to do nothing at all.
 Swashbucklers can ask to get skydiving, jeep tours, or horseback riding arranged up-front.
 Another highlight: the inn’s connection to the lauded seafood joint it’s named after means the food far exceeds your standard hotel fare.

 Aruba’s Dutch roots are palpable at this family-run hotel across the street from Eagle Beach.
 With just 72 suites (all of which come with a kitchenette and patio), the service is more hands-on than you may find at some of the more expansive resorts.
 Although you do have to walk (40 feet) to the ocean, the Manor makes up for the short distance with a waterfall pool, four restaurants and bars (including one on the sand), first-come first-serve beach palapas, and free loaner mountain bikes and snorkel gear to satisfy explorer-types.